jiayinghsu/visuomotor-adaptation-strategy/README.md

 ## Issues

-Please file any Social Distance App suggestions/issues/bugs via our [GitHub issues page](https://github.com/jiayinghsu/visuomotor_adaptation_strategy/issues).
+Please file any Visuomotor Adaptation Strategy suggestions/issues/bugs via our [GitHub issues page](https://github.com/jiayinghsu/visuomotor_adaptation_strategy/issues).
 Please check to see if any related issues have already been filed.